 Thaipusan, a Hindu festival, starts at midnight.
-Thousands of people shave their hands and travel with milk to the nearby Batu Caves.
+Thousands of people shave their heads and travel with milk to the nearby Batu Caves.
 It can go on for days and is currently taking place.

 The poor are used to eating one meal per day as they need to feed the children.
 Rice is a staple.
 Immigrant workers come from Pakistan, India, and Nepal.

 “Your car is your first girlfriend.”
 The cost of living has gone up due to construction.
-They must take care of their parents.
+The people of Malaysia must take care of their parents.

-May 13, 1967 is a black mark in Malaysian history.
-There was a riot was right after a general election.
+May 13, 1967, is a black mark in Malaysian history.
+There was a riot right after a general election.
 Bad politicians will use religon.

 Charles is an Indian Christian.
 Malaysia is a Muslim majority country.

 I had read earlier about four Christian leaders who disappeared.
 Raymond Koh, a Christian pastor, was abducted almost three years ago.
-There is video tape and foot-dragging investigations by the government which points to these abductions being made by the government.
+There are video tape and foot-dragging investigations by the government which point to these abductions being made by the government.
 Read more about Raymond Koh online.